-If you're having a normal pregnancy, you can probably continue to work until your due date.
+If you're having a normal pregnancy, you can probably continue working until your due date.
 However, that doesn't mean it will be easy.
 You'll likely begin to notice that everyday activities require more energy than ever before.
-In fact, as your pregnancy progresses, so can have this feeling of being run-down for periods of time.
+In fact, as your pregnancy progresses, you can have this feeling of being run-down for periods of time.

-Because of the Pregnancy Discrimination Act , which was instituted in 1978, employers can't deny a woman a job simply because she is pregnant.
+Do you feel uneasy looking for a job while pregnant?
+The Pregnancy Discrimination Act, which was instituted in 1978, says employers can't deny a woman a job simply because she is pregnant.

-If you're experiencing a high-risk pregnancy and can't perform your normal job duties, but still need to earn a paycheck, there are several jobs for pregnant women that can allow you to make money and still get the rest you need.
-Even expectant moms with normal pregnancies might appreciate an occasional work-from-home day to get a break from the commute.
+If you're high-risk pregnancy is preventing you from doing your job, but you need a paycheck, you have options.
+There are several jobs for pregnant women out there that can allow you to make money and still get the rest you need.
+Even expecting moms with normal pregnancies might appreciate an occasional work-from-home day to get a break from the commute.

 Work from home jobs for pregnant women are plentiful in the United States.
 Here are a few to help you start your job search.
 All you'll need is a computer and the will to work from home!
 Use one of these 10 companies to search for one of these work from home jobs: